-9. The committees charged with the complaint review shall receive a copy of the complaint and start their review at the next regularly scheduled meeting.
+ix.
+The committees charged with the complaint review shall receive a copy of the complaint and start their review at the next regularly scheduled meeting.
 The committee shall have the right to call and question complainant(s) and respondent(s).
 The respondent(s) will be given an opportunity to present their written response to the complaint along with evidence.
 The Committee(s) shall make every effort to complete its review, make a determination, and report its findings and recommendations, in writing, to the EC for its consideration and action, within 20 business days.
 This period may be extended at the discretion of the EC.
 As a result of their review, the committee(s) shall determine one of the following findings:

-a.
+a).
 No violation

-b.
+b).
 Clear violation

-c.
+c).
 Possible violation

-10. The committee’s report based on the assigned charges should be specific, and shall include the substantiating basis for each finding and the evidence supporting their recommendation.
+x.
+The committee’s report based on the assigned charges should be specific, and shall include the substantiating basis for each finding and the evidence supporting their recommendation.

-11. The EC will review the committee’s opinions along with its findings and recommendations.
+xi.
+The EC will review the committee’s opinions along with its findings and recommendations.
 The EC will prepare a summary statement.
 If evidence was found there were violations of code and policies, the EC will determine the consequences, which could be in the form of:

-a.
+a).
 A Motion of Censure

-b.
+b).
 A Motion of Resolution

-c.
+c).
 A Motion to officially entre the action in the Senate records

-12. The EC shall forward the final summary and actions to the member of the university administration having direct responsibility for the area of complaint, along with the Provost, President, and other parties as relevant.
+xii.
+The EC shall forward the final summary and actions to the member of the university administration having direct responsibility for the area of complaint, along with the Provost, President, and other parties as relevant.

-2. VOTE OF NO CONFIDENCE
+2. Vote of No Confidence

 Academic administrators may be subject to a Vote of No Confidence.
 Votes of No Confidence require two primary steps.
 The first step (Section A-C) is an authorization vote by the Faculty Senate to determine the specific parameters of the Vote of No Confidence (Who, what, where, when and why) as well as to charge the Faculty Senate Executive Committee (EC) with the authority to conduct the Vote of No Confidence.
 The second step (Section D) is the implementation of the Vote of No Confidence by the EC.